Who are the Institutional Holders in Abeona Therapeutics Inc. (ABEO)?

 Abeona Therapeutics Inc. (ABEO) Insider Activity

 A total of 32 insider transactions have happened at Abeona Therapeutics Inc. (ABEO) in the last six months, with sales accounting for 21 and purchases happening 11 times.
 The most recent transaction is an insider sale by Wider Todd, the company’s Director.
-SEC filings show that Wider Todd sold 1,345 shares of the company’s common stock on Feb 18 at a price of $2.43 per share for a total of $3273.0.
-Following the sale, the insider now owns 0.28 million shares.
+SEC filings show that Wider Todd sold 251,625 shares of the company’s common stock on Feb 19 at a price of $2.39 per share for a total of $0.6 million.
+Following the sale, the insider now owns 25000.0 shares.

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.